Table of Contents

 The readiness of the patient to commit

-Suicidal Ideation, Suicide Plans and Suicidal Attempts
+Suicidal Ideation, Suicide Plans, and Suicidal Attempts

 In a recent study in the United States, researchers wanted to know the number of those who have thought about committing suicide within the last year.
 Unfortunately, 9.4 million Americans have answered that they thought about killing themselves, i.e. suicidal ideation was positive.

 To understand how serious the issue is, the researchers asked a follow-up question to those who had positive suicidal ideation.
-The follow-up question was whether they have put some plans to end their lives.
+The follow-up question was whether they have put some plans in place to end their lives.
 Surprisingly, up to 29% of those who had positive suicidal ideation have also had a suicidal plan.

 Why Commit Suicide?

 One of the earliest, yet risky, interventions for preventing suicide is to understand why the patient wants to end his or her own life.
 If the patient has a clear reason that rationalizes their suicidal ideation, i.e. very strong feelings of guilt and responsibility for the loss of someone, then that person is at a very high risk of committing suicide.
-Patients who want to commit suicide just to end their pain or suffering are more easy to rationalize with compared to those who want to commit suicide for psychotic or guilt purposes.
+Patients who want to commit suicide just to end their pain or suffering are easier to rationalize with compared to those who want to commit suicide for psychotic or guilt purposes.

 Is the Patient a Risk to the Safety of Others?